flemm0/PM_566/01-assignment/01-assignment-EDA.md

     ##    0%   10%   20%   30%   40%   50%   60%   70%   80%   90%  100%
     ##  -2.2   2.3   3.5   4.5   5.5   6.5   7.7   9.1  10.9  14.2 120.9

-10% of the data in 2019 lie between concentration levels of 14.2 and 120.9.
+10% of the data lie between concentration levels of 14.2 and 120.9.
 Additionally, the maximum 2.5 concentration observation is less than half that of the 2004 data.
 This is plausible due to increase of effort to reduce air pollution levels.

 The EPA standard for PM 2.5 concentration post-1997 is 65 ug/m3 and was
 lowered to 35 ug/m3 since 2006.

-The negative PM 2.5 concentration levels pose a problem for answering the question and will be removed later on.
+The negative PM 2.5 concentration levels pose a problem for answering the question and will be removed.

 ##### 2. Combine the two years of data into one data frame.
 Use the Date variable to create a new column for year, which will serve as an identifier.
 Change the names of the key variables so that they are easier to refer to in your code.

-Changing dates to datetime type and creating year column.

 ``` r
 data_2004 <- mutate(data_2004, Date = as.Date(Date, "%m/%d/%Y"))